Switch agents and models with numbers, not vibes.

 4

 You are the one defining "what good looks like."
-NASDE automates running the experiment and grading it the same way every time.
+Nasde automates running the experiment and grading it the same way every time.

 What do I actually use it for?

 Baseline vs. "with my new skill."
-See whether the skill moves scores up or down — and on which specific dimensions.
+See whether it moves scores up or down — and on which specific dimensions.
+The same skill can help one agent and hurt another — see the worked example below.

-🛡️ Build a regression suite for your AI setup
+Build a regression suite for your AI setup

 Getting started (three steps)